isabelleserique/destiny-game/README.md

 # Destiny, a free choice game

-This is a project made for Programming Language Paradigms class
+This is a project made for Programming Language Paradigms class made by Isabelle Serique and Suyara Rodrigues

 This is a normal sbt project.
 You can compile code with `sbt compile`, run it with `sbt run`, and `sbt console` will start a Scala 3 REPL.